ARK Centre Code of Conduct

 - Ensuring that any reports of historical abuse are treated with dignity and respect

 - Ensuring that children are made to feel respected and heard in cases of them reported an incident of misconduct.
-By extension, ensuring that children are not admonished for bring matters to the attention of ARK Centre
+By extension, ensuring that children are not admonished for bringing matters to the attention of ARK Centre

 - Providing appropriate avenues and services for reporting matters of misconduct to authorities